lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### around Schönbuch

-This hike explores the really nice Schönbuch area around [Bebenhausen](https://en.wikipedia.org/wiki/Bebenhausen) (a village in the he Tübingen district), with a good opportunity to spot some wild animals.
+This hike explores the really nice Schönbuch area around [Bebenhausen](https://en.wikipedia.org/wiki/Bebenhausen) (a village in Tübingen district), with a good opportunity to spot some wild animals.

 Here it is the [Koomot activity](https://www.komoot.it/tour/678294933?share_token=aIUWLJOkWffcj6ef11uJ7jrQt2L2cwCDFsqCHvGohSyVF12X9I&ref=wtd "Komoot").